Minnesota Health Insurance

 1. Premium tax credits (or subsidies): This reduces your monthly payment on any metal plan.

-- Sixty percent of enrollees qualified for subsidies in 2019.6
+- Fifty-five percent of enrollees qualified for subsidies in 2020.6

 2. Cost-sharing reductions (CSRs): This lowers your out-of-pocket expenses, including copays and prescription drug costs.